marc0janssen/IMDB-Search/README.md

-Postcode check
+IMDB Search
 ==============

-This Launchbar action checks dutch zipcodes and streetnumbers and shows them on Google maps.
+This Launchbar action let you search IMDB in Launchbar.

 For info on this file check [this link](http://www.bytedash.com/launchbar/)